Is Your Defiant Child Damaging or Destroying Your Home?

 When in doubt, ask yourself, “What would I do if this was a neighbor’s kid?”
 If your neighbor’s 11-year-old-son causes minor damage to your property, and it’s the first offense, you might try to work something out with his parents.
 But what about for more serious issues?
 At what point would you consider the damage serious enough to make a police report?
 And how do you think a neighbor would respond to your child if he exhibited the same level of property damage while at their home?

-Related content: How to Talk to Police When Your Child is Physically Abusive
+Related content: When to Call the Police on Your Child

 A Learning Opportunity